 I thought I could be happy being primarily with men, so I didn’t think my sexuality would ever have to come to light.
 But in my late twenties, I began noticing a shift, feeling less interested in men and increasingly interested in women.
 I did some reading and learned about the concept of sexual fluidity and how our sexuality can change over time.

 Eventually, this shift became powerful enough that it got harder and harder to hide this part of me.
 Several life-altering events also took place, such as the sudden death of my father, which led me to realize that life was too short to be lived out in the closet.
-So a little less than two years ago, I began the process of shedding my old skin and figuring out what living authentically looked like for me.
-I began attending Pride celebrations, volunteering with HRC, writing for my local LGBTQ magazine, and getting involved in the community as a member, not just an ally, which gave me an incredible sense of belonging.
-I started slowly but surely coming out to friends and family, and while I braced for impact, I’m fortunate to have received nothing but love and support so far.
+So a few years ago, I began the process of shedding my old skin and figuring out what living authentically looked like for me.
+I began attending Pride celebrations, volunteering with HRC, writing for my local LGBTQ magazine, and getting involved in the LGBT community as a member, not just an ally, which gave me an incredible sense of belonging.
+I started slowly but surely coming out to friends and family, and while I braced for impact, I’m fortunate to have received almost nothing but love and support so far.

-As I’ve gotten more involved in the LGBTQIA+ community, I’ve been so moved and amazed by all of the stories I’ve heard about the coming out journey and the path to living authentically.
+As I’ve gotten more involved in the LGBTQIA community, I’ve been so moved and amazed by all of the stories I’ve heard about the coming out journey and the path to living authentically.
 Everyone’s experience is unique, some much more challenging than others.
 But we have all had to find the courage to admit to ourselves that we are somehow “different” and come to terms with our identity.
 We have all had to find the strength to let go of others’ expectations for us, to come out to the world, and begin living our truth, despite the possible repercussions.
 And once we get to the other side, some of us are eventually able to feel empowered and cultivate a sense of pride in who we are and how we got here.

 I hope that Profiles in Pride can serve as a celebration of this journey that so many of us go through.
 I know our stories can change the world.